ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

       * If there are performance tests, must choose to either check each change or before each release or both
       * If there are performance tests, must require justification for merging a change or making a release that lowers performance

+  * Linters and Static Analysis

+    * Must have a code style and enforce it.
+    * Must use static analysis tools where applicable.
+    * [ROS Core]:

+      * Must use ROS code style and use linters from `ament_lint_common` to enforce it
+      * Must use all linters/static analysis that are part of `ament_lint_common`

 * Dependencies:

   * Must not have direct runtime "ROS" dependencies which are not 'Level 1' dependencies, but...